London prepares for major protests alongside FA Cup final with extensive police deployment

 The Context

-- The Unite the Kingdom rally and the Nakba: 78 March for Palestine are both scheduled for the same day as the FA Cup final.
+- The Unite the Kingdom rally and Nakba: 78 March for Palestine are expected to attract tens of thousands of participants.

-- Police have stated that organizers will be held accountable for any hate speech during the events.
+- The police have warned that organizers will be held accountable for any hate speech during the protests.

-- This is expected to be one of the busiest policing days in London in recent years.
+- This operation is anticipated to be one of the busiest policing days in London in recent years.

 Takeaway